RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 2. [Event Sourcing][4]{:target="_blank"} - Event Sourcing is an approach to storing state as a series of events.
 State is restored by replaying events in the order they occurred to materialize the latest state.
 To restore data to specific point in time you replay the events up to that point in time.
 Event sourcing requires a big shift in the way applications are built since events are at the core of the business data model.
 While this is a very powerful and relevant solution for some domains the facts are that it introduces complexity which feels unnecessary to most of us.
 Typically, solutions like this will work best with purpose-built infrastructure components such as [EventStore][5]{:target="_blank"}.

-[SQL temporal tables][7]{:target="_blank"} uses snapshots at the row level.
+We will implement a snapshot solution using [SQL temporal tables][7]{:target="_blank"}.
+It is a great point in time snapshot implementation which we can leverage with relatively little effort but does require some upfront design.
+It uses snapshots at the row level.
 When a row is updated a snapshot of the row is copied over to the associated history table.
-This gives us snapshot granularity at the row level which will be suitable for most use cases.
+This gives us snapshot granularity at the row level which I believe is suitable for most use cases.
+SQL temporal tables take care of all the technical challenges of doing this and exposes the functionality with a few additional SQL statements.

-### CQRS and Domain Driven Design (DDD)
+## How I implemented SQL Server Temporal Tables

+While it would be possible to turn on the temporal tables and call it a day, there are some concepts which must be understood to allow auditing and versioning to be first class citizens of our business domain.
+This is necessary to unlock the rich functionality required and to achieve appropriate separation of concerns within the implementation.

 In the sample we will be using the Command Query Responsibility Segregation ([CQRS][10]{:target="_blank"}) pattern.